-\begin{rem} \begin{enumerate} \item Note that the convergence result depends strongly on the approximation.
-In this case the grid is chosen as $(i/e^n\wedge 1)_{i=0, \dots, \lceil e^n\rceil}$ in order to expose the extreme value Gumbel type law, as shown for instance in \cite[Example 3.5.4, p.174]{KEM98}. \item Note that the exponential convergence in item (2) of Theorem~\ref{thm:Levymodulus} suffers from a possibly arbitrarily small rate $\rho$ in the exponent.
-Inspecting the proof, it can be improved including the exponent $p = \rho$ at the price of a factor $k^{\frac{1}{2}+\e'}$ for some $\e'>0$ on the right-hand side in \eqref{e:Lmclower}. \end{enumerate} \end{rem}
+\begin{rem} Note that the convergence result depends strongly on the approximation.
+In this case the grid is chosen as $(i/e^n)_{i=0, \dots, \lfloor e^n\rfloor}$ in order to expose the extreme value Gumbel type law, as shown for instance in \cite[Example 3.5.4, p.174]{KEM98}. \end{rem}